Stukeley/PrimeNumberGenerator/README.md

 Simple to use and fast - this project is a great solution for those who need a constant stream of prime numbers with little downtime.

+The default **PrimeGenerator** (based on Sieve of Atkin) is capable of generating a sequence of 50 Million primes in less than 3 seconds.

+The **ErastothenesPrimeGenerator** (based on Sieve of Erastothenes) is significantly slower, and generates 50 Million primes in about 11 seconds.

 ## Prerequisites
 - .NET 6.0